 This provides a double benefit.
 For one, you’re constantly reinforcing the values that your organization lives and breathes by.
 You’re giving employees opportunities to show how they personally express those values and providing excellent and varied examples to the rest of the team.

 Maybe Claudia from the engineering department went above and beyond to fix a bug that has been plaguing a number of your customers for days, or Rashad’s CS team kept their response times under 1 hour for the past three weeks without degrading quality of service.
 Both of these contributions are great examples of unique ways employees across different departments can exemplify organizational values.

 Recognizing everyday contributions is just as important as recognizing extraordinary contributions.
-In order to accomplish that, it’s crucial to give recognition frequently, and in the moment.
+In order to accomplish that, it’s crucial to give employee recognition frequently, and in the moment.

 Recognition given in the moment has the greatest potential for impact for several reasons.

-It may seem like a massive undertaking to provide frequent and timely recognition for employees across your organization, but here’s the secret: you don’t have to be the one giving the recognition, as long as you’re facilitating it.
+It may seem like a massive undertaking to provide frequent and timely recognition for employees across your organization, but here’s the secret: you don’t have to be the one giving the employee recognition, as long as you’re facilitating it.

 Most great leaders are facilitators, and that philosophy aptly applies here.
 You can ensure the myriad contributions your team makes are recognized by providing an environment or a structure in which you’re facilitating frequent employee recognition.
 Peer-to-peer recognition is one highly effective way to do that.
 If you’re not ready to design your own peer-to-peer recognition program, there are some great turn-key platforms available.

 Mandatory fun is self-defeating.
 Don’t waste your time trying to push employees to participate in an employee recognition or employee rewards program they’re not excited about.
 Focus your energy on developing a program that is so enticing, so rewarding to participate in, they’re powerless to resist.